ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 length of time indicated by the SVCB record's Time to Live (TTL) in order to avoid excessive queries that will lead to further failed validations.
-The client MAY issue new queries if the SVCB record's TTL is excessively long (as determined by client policy), to minimize the length of time an intermittent attacker can prevent use of encrypted DNS.
+The client MAY issue new queries if the SVCB record's TTL is excessively long (as determined by client policy) to minimize the length of time an intermittent attacker can prevent use of encrypted DNS.

 If the Designated Resolver and the Unencrypted DNS Resolver share an IP